IOS 18: Photos

 iOS 18 includes a significant redesign of the Photos app.
 Slideshows known as collections are now automatically generated and visible at the top of the screen.
-Support for encoding/decoding the ISO 21496-1 gain map standard for HDR images was added, which allows for cross-platform HDR compatibility while remaining backwards compatible with SDR displays.
+Support for encoding and decoding the ISO 21496-1 gain map standard for HDR images was added, which allows for cross-platform HDR compatibility while remaining backwards compatible with SDR displays.
 This redesign has led to backlash from many users who find it too confusing and is said to be the most controversial change in iOS 18.

 Home screen

 iOS 18 allows users to customize the icon color as well as the icon position and size on the home screen.

 A toggle to activate dark mode icons for first-party apps and many third party ones was implemented.

 Previous iOS versions arranged icons on a preset grid, but now users can place them anywhere.

-In iOS 18, App Widgets and some apps can now be enlarged or reduced as desired.
+In iOS 18, app widgets and some apps can now be enlarged or reduced as desired.

 Many system icons were given gradients or had them removed.

 In iOS 18, applications can now be locked or hidden.
-Locked apps require passcode/biometric authentication to run.
-Hidden apps are moved to a designated 'Hidden' folder in the App Library; accessing that folder requires passcode/biometric authentication.
+Locked apps require passcode or biometric authentication to run.
+Hidden apps are moved to a designated "Hidden" folder in the App Library; accessing that folder requires passcode or biometric authentication.
 Hidden apps do not show in other places on the phone such as Siri Suggestions and the Settings app.

 In iOS 18.1, a new feature was introduced which enables users to edit the iPhone home screen through iPhone Mirroring.